 Sweets made from Besan (gram flour or chickpea flour) are highly popular during festivals, especially Diwali.
 And such sweets are our family favorite, mainly Besan Ladoo and Besan Burfi!

-About Besan Ladoo
+Delicious and Melt-In-The-Mouth Besan Ladoo

 Besan Ladoo, also known as Magaj or Magas in Gujarat, is an authentic Gujarati sweet.
 This sweet is highly popular during the Diwali festival.
-And it is often made in the wintertime as it is known to energize the body.
+And it is often made in the wintertime, as it is known to energize the body.
 Also, in many temples, they give Besan Ladoo as Prasad.

 This recipe gives melt-in-the-mouth Ladoo every time I make it.
 The recipe is easy but requires some muscle work.
 We need to stir the mixture continuously while cooking chickpea flour with ghee.

-Why You Will Love This Sweet
+Why You Will Love This Indian Sweet

 - Ghee: It is essential for the smooth and melt-in-the-mouth Ladoo, so do not skimp on ghee.
 Again, measure the ghee the same way you measure the flour.